public-office/workshop-syllabus/README.md

   * [Sublime Text](https://www.sublimetext.com/)
   * [VSCode](https://code.visualstudio.com/)

-\* As code is just text, you can use any plain text editor to write it.
+\* As **code is text**, you can use any plain text editor to write it.
 However we assume you will use Atom as your editor and will use it during the course.